rswinkle/CPIM2/README.md

 kernel.

 sqlite uses a sqlite3 database with a single contacts table.
-It also uses cvector_void for attributes while manipulating a contact.
+It also uses cvector_attribute for attributes while manipulating a contact.
 Because they're arbitrary, attributes are stored as a single text column in the table, '\n' delimited naturally since that's how they're read from the user, and there's a function to go from that format to a vector of attributes and vice versa.